Understanding accessibility principles - Operable

 Provide ways to help users navigate, find content, and determine where they are

 The intent of this criterion is to help users find the content they need and allow them to keep track of their location.
 These tasks are often more difficult for people with disabilities.
 For finding, navigation, and orientation, it is important that the user can find out what the current location is.
 For navigation, information about the possible destinations needs to be available.
 Screen readers convert content to synthetic speech which, because it is audio, must be presented in linear order.
 Some Success Criteria in this guideline explain what provisions need to be taken to ensure that screen reader users can successfully navigate the content.
 Others allow users to more easily recognise navigation bars and page headers and to bypass this repeated content.
-Unusual user interface features or behaviors may confuse people with cognitive disabilities.
+Unusual user interface features or behaviours may confuse people with cognitive disabilities.

 Bypass blocks: A mechanism is available to bypass blocks of content that are repeated on multiple web pages. (eg 'Skip to content')